Language-Research-Technology/ldaca-website/content/resources/general-resources/case-studies/masters-research-project/index.md

 3. _Do the results corroborate or refute previous findings, particularly those specific to Australian English?_

-   The AusTalk results corroborated the robust finding on age (e.g. Secova, 2017; Travis et al., 2017), that is, younger speakers used GEs more frequently than older speakers<sup><a name="back-8" >[8](#fn-8)</a></sup>.
+   The AusTalk results corroborated the robust finding on age (e.g. Secova, 2017; Travis et al., 2017), that is, younger speakers used GEs more frequently than older speakers{{< fnote_ref number="8" >}}.
 There was also support across both corpora for previous studies that found no gender and class differences in frequency of usage.

 <br>